Curtis Teets · 30-year Columbus restoration veteran.

 Day Response

-Franklin County licensed & insured Mold active in 24–48 hrs of moisture Ohio EPA-registered treatments
+Franklin County licensed & insured Mold active in 24–48 hrs of moisture IICRC S520 process standards

 Trusted Columbus Crawl Space Mold Specialists

-iDry Columbus is Ohio-licensed, fully insured, and has served Franklin County homeowners since 1995.
-We are a locally owned and operated Columbus restoration company — not a franchise, not a call center.
-When you call 614-810-0000, you reach our Columbus team directly.
+Ohio-licensed, fully insured, and serving Franklin County homeowners since 1995 — iDry Columbus is a locally owned restoration company, not a franchise, not a call center.
+When you call 614-810-0000, the Columbus team answers directly.

 Every job is documented.
 You receive a written scope of work and job completion record — the kind of documentation insurance and real estate situations require.

-Yes — crawl space mold is a genuine health concern.
+Crawl space mold is a real health concern.
 Columbus crawl spaces sit directly below your living space.
-The air that circulates through your foundation moves upward into your home through the stack effect — carrying mold spores, mVOCs, and moisture with it.
+Air moves upward from your crawl space into your home (the stack effect), carrying mold spores, moisture, and mVOCs with it.

-What grows below, your family breathes.
+Mold in your crawl space reaches your family's breathing air.
 Mold growth also produces the musty odors that spread through your home.
-It rarely resolves on its own without removing the moisture source.
+It won't stop without removing the source.

 Columbus conditions make crawl spaces uniquely vulnerable.
 Franklin County's clay-heavy soil holds moisture longer than sandy or loam soil.
 When humidity rises — and in Columbus, it does every spring and summer — moisture wicks through foundation walls and slabs.